Summer & off-campus study options

 To view the course options, consult the courses section of the UBC Distance Learning for course information.
 Be sure to confirm the course selection can be applied to your degree by using the UBC Equivalency site.
 If the course is not listed, contact Academic Advising to learn more.

 To register, go to your Student Service Centre (SSC).
-Click on UBC Vancouver 2019 Summer course schedule, click on search for courses, and then check Distance Education Courses only.
+Click on Course Schedule, set the campus to UBC Vancouver, then set the Session to 2021 Summer, click on search for courses, and then check Distance Education Courses only.

 Follow the steps below to ensure you are eligible to study at another post-secondary institution.